lexterror/VCF-Virtual-Contact-File-Manager-in-JS/README.md

 -Create a VCF from scratch!!!<br><br>

-What needs to be done: Fix when creating a new vcf file and loading a vcf file.
-Will be fixed soon!
+What needs to be done: Everything should be working now!